pguerin3/cwmrc/README.md

-# The Calm Window Manager (CWM) - floats and tiles
+# The Calm Window Manager (CWM) - a floating manager that tiles

 This repository showcases configuration of the Calm Window Manager (CWM) to keep the minimal asthetic, but at the same time make more practical.